ssokurenko/angular-shop/README.md

-# angular-show
+# angular-shop
-A web-shop application build with Angular
+A web-shop application build with Angular.